Moshe Soloveitchik (Zürich): Lomza Yeshiva

 At some point, Moshe was discharged from the labor camp and soon traveled to Mandatory Palestine and joined the Lomza Yeshiva of Rabbi Yechiel Mordechai Gordon in Petah Tikvah.
 During his years there, he built a relationship with Rabbi Avraham Yeshaya Karelitz, (the Chazon Ish).

 In 1948/1949, Moshe returned to Switzerland where he married the daughter of Rabbi Shmuel Zanvil Neuman of Lugano.

 Rabbinic career

 After his marriage, Rabbi Soloveitchik settled in Lugano where he became a Rosh yeshiva.
 Several years later, he moved to Lucerne and established a yeshiva there where he tried to instill in his students a commitment to Torah and Yiras Shamayim (fear of Heaven).

-In 1963, he moved to Zurich where he didn't accept any official position, although he became recognized as one of the leaders of Europe's Haredi community.
+In 1963, he moved to Zürich where he didn't accept any official position, although he became recognized as one of the leaders of Europe's Haredi community.
 Throughout the day and night, people came to him with their questions.
 After the dissolution of the Soviet Union, he worked to establish Yeshivat Torat Chaim in Moscow [HE] to bring unaffiliated Jews back to Judaism (this is known as kiruv).

-On May 18, 1995, after several months of illness, Rabbi Soloveitchik died in Zurich at the age of 80, and he was buried in Jerusalem.
+On May 18, 1995, after several months of illness, Rabbi Soloveitchik died in Zürich at the age of 80, and he was buried in Jerusalem.